google/GoogleAppMeasurement/.github/ISSUE_TEMPLATE/issues-are-not-actively-managed-in-this-repo.md

 ---
-name: Not actively managed in this repo
+name: Issues are not actively managed in this repo
 about: Use https://github.com/firebase/firebase-ios-sdk/issues with product `FirebaseAnalytics` instead
 title: ''